Simulating the hydraulic behavior of the interior of a building

 hydraulic behavior of the building for the flood event designed can be

-simulate.
+simulated.
 To do so, floodam.building

 provides the function